victorjeman/internship-2021-git-tutorial/play/test.md

-I feel charming
+I feel charming and sexy
-Oh so charming
+Oh so charming and sexy
-It's alarming how charming I feel
+It's alarming how charming and sexy I feel
-And so pretty
 That I hardly can believe I'm real